A video is ready on YouTube:

 “An area of large, undisturbed, floodplain islands in the North Thompson River.
 The typical large floodplain area is in a natural, undisturbed condition.”

-We landed on the gravel beach and camped up in low sand dunes on the edge of the green space – grass, willows, and ossier dogwood surround cottonwood forests.
+We landed on the gravel beach and camped up in low sand dunes on the edge of the green space – grass, willows, and osier dogwood surround cottonwood forests.
 To go right to the interior of each island means pushing through tall undisturbed growth.
-We saw many deer and bird tracks, but no human or cow influence was spotted.
+We saw many deer and bird tracks, but no human or cow traces were spotted.
 This is a rarely visited set of islands.

 In high water, there is a chain of separate islands, then when the river recedes, small channels separate them and by mid-summer, some go dry.